Wedge Group Galvanizing Ltd has cut the ribbon on brand new headquarters.

 We’ve renovated an historic former school in Willenhall – just yards from the site on which the company was founded nearly 150 years ago.

-The multi-million pound development project, which will deliver modern offices and facilities for more than 20 staff, was formally opened in an official ceremony at the beginning of December.
+The multi-million pound development project, which delivers modern offices and facilities for more than 20 staff, was formally opened in an official ceremony at the beginning of December.

 Chris Woolridge, managing director of Wedge Group Galvanizing Ltd, said: “Our new headquarters are on the very street where the foundations of our business began.

-“The former Central School has been derelict for more than a decade, but our investment will see this historic site given a brand new lease of life and the opportunity to be a revered landmark in the community once again.
+“The former Central School has been derelict for more than a decade, but our investment gives this historic site a brand new lease of life and sees it become a revered landmark in the community once again.

 “Next year, we’ll celebrate 150 years since John Wedge began a galvanizing operation in Willenhall and what better way to do that than by continuing his legacy in new headquarters.”